mattgregory82-design/FridgeNote/replit.md

-✓ Created DatabaseStorage class to replace in-memory storage ✓ Implemented database seeding with UK stores and product price data ✓ Successfully migrated from MemStorage to persistent database storage
+✓ Created DatabaseStorage class to replace in-memory storage ✓ Implemented database seeding with UK stores and product price data ✓ Successfully migrated from MemStorage to persistent database storage ✓ Added comprehensive "Order Online" tab with delivery and collection options for UK supermarkets ✓ Fixed React hooks errors to ensure proper app functionality ✓ Changed app name from ShopScan to FridgeNote as requested ✓ Fixed infinite loop issue in OrganisedView component